lw8192/Red-Team-Dev/C/README.md

 # C
 ## Intro
 Lower level language then Python (meaning the developer can control the program at a more granular level - allows for more speed / flexibility but also harder to program in).
 Compiled.
 Widely used in OS / embedded environments - "system development language".
 Variables - need to define type and name.
 Strongly typed language: can't change later on.
-Procedural - code follows an order in execution.
+Procedural - code follows an order of execution.
 Not object oriented language - variables don't have an access modifier (can be static or constants).
-Static var: valid in a global scope.
 C is fast due to: compiling, strongly typed, no garbage collection.
 Pass by reference: pass address of a variable into a function, then functions modifies the data at the address.
 [Codeblocks IDE](https://www.codeblocks.org/)
 [Codeblocks Install](https://www.digitalocean.com/community/tutorials/c-compiler-windows-gcc)

-## Data Types
+## Variables
 [Reference Chart for Data Types in C](https://www.geeksforgeeks.org/data-types-in-c/#)
 C - must declare variables and give them a type before use.
+Static var: valid in a global scope.
-Variable types: char, int, float, double.
+Variable types: char, int, float, double, pointer, struct, evaluation strategy, no "string" data type (instead an array of chars).
 Modifiers: signed, unsigned, short, long.
+C- no boolean operators.
+Nonzero - true.
+0: false.

+sizeof(type);  //determines the size of a variable declared with that data type for the target architechure
-char: 1 byte / 1 char of data.
+int: 4 bytes. float: 4 bytes, single precision floating point. char: 1 byte / 1 char of data. double: double precision floating point.
-Pointer, struct, evaluation strategy.

 ### Numbers
 By default: numbers in C are signed (can be both positive and negative).
+Unsigned: doesn't allow negative numbers.
 Extend or shorten size of variables using: long or short.
-int: 4 bytes. float: 4 bytes, single precision floating point. double: double precision floating point.
 Operations: +, -, *, /, % (remainder)
 Shorthand: i++ or ++i  increment. i-- or --i : decrement.
 i++: Increment the value of i by 1 after evaluating the arithmetic operation